Kit History

 Nevertheless Celtic have had a change strip in the kit hamper since at least 1910, probably for use against the many Scottish teams that have worn hooped shirts down the years.
 These were normally variations on plain green shirts although in 1925-26, white shirts with a large green shamrock were used.
 After the Second World War the shamrock idea was revived at first on plain white shirts but later green sleeves were added.
 This distinctive outfit was used until the mid 1960s when plain green shirts, worn with white or green shorts, came into favour.

-In 1970 an all-yellow kit was used for the first time, adding a third colour to the club's pallette which has been used many times since.
 The green and black vertical stripes introduced in 1973 proved popular and were revived as recently as 2006.

 For the club's 1983 European campaign a striking kit in two shades of green was introduced and served as a third choice kit in domestic competition the following season.
 During the 90s kit designers reinterpreted the club's iconic hooped home shirts as far as they dared but there were no constraints on them when designing change strips.
 Celtic sported (albeit rarely) some extravagant kits during this decade.